-ARTICLE 24 Librarian Appointments
+ARTICLE 24 Librarian Member Ranks

-- 24.1 At the University, Librarians are defined by excellence and achievement in a combination of three areas: librarianship, research and scholarship, and service. - 24.2 The rights, duties, and responsibilities of a Librarian Member shall consist primarily of the professional duties of librarianship, as well as an appropriate and reasonable combination of research and scholarship, and service. - 24.3 Librarian appointments will fall into one of the following categories: - a) Librarian III - b) Librarian II - c) Librarian I a) Librarian III:
+- 24.1 At the University, Librarians are defined by excellence and achievement in a combination of three areas: librarianship, research and scholarship, and service. - 24.2 The rights, duties, and responsibilities of a Librarian Member shall consist primarily of professional duties of librarianship, as well as an appropriate and reasonable combination of research and scholarship, and service. - 24.3 Each Librarian Member will hold an appointment in one of the following academic ranks: - a) Librarian III - b) Librarian II - c) Librarian I a) Librarian III:

-24.4 Definitions
+24.4 Descriptions